-Rivertown Inn Guests sip wine and nibble on hors d'oeuvres at an evening social hour before retiring to rooms named for Victorian authors.
+Rivertown Inn Deluxe rooms and suites are named for Victorian authors.
 Some rooms have antique crystal chandeliers and stained-glass windows. rivertowninn.com

 Water Street Inn Each room in this historical inn has period furniture and a whirlpool tub; all but five have a gas fireplace. waterstreetinn.us